LatinR/web-LatinR2021/_posts/2019-12-16-call-for-papers.markdown

 ---

-#### LatinR2019 <- Latin American Conference about the Use of R in Research + Development
+#### LatinR2020 <- Latin American Conference about the Use of R in Research + Development
 <br>
 <br>

-After the first version in Buenos Aires in 2018, LatinR will continue visiting the continent in 2019.
-This year, the second instance of the conference will take place in Santiago de Chile between September 25 and 27.
-As with last year, the first day will be taken up with workshops and the las two, the conference proper.
+This 2020 LatinR keeps on wantering through the contintn.
+This year, the third edition of the confernece will take place in Montevideo, Uguruay on the first weeks of October (exact dates forthcomming).
+Following previous schedules, it will consist of a first day for workshops and two days for the conference proper.

+In this first announcement we outline topics of interest, presentation guidelines and important dates for proposal submission.

 ##### Topics of interest